Asia stocks supported by global growth optimism, dollar strong

 TOKYO (Reuters) - Asian stocks edged higher on Tuesday as investors took heart from further evidence of strength in the global economy, while the dollar hovered near a one-week high against its peers thanks to higher U.S. yields and a floundering euro.

-Gains on Wall Street overnight also helped MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS tack on 0.15 percent.
+Gains on Wall Street overnight also helped MSCI’s broadest index of Asia-Pacific shares outside Japan rise 0.5 percent and back towards a decade-high struck earlier this month.

 Equity markets have enjoyed strong support this year thanks to rising corporate earnings on the back of an improving global economy.

-That confidence was again on display overnight, with upbeat data in Germany helping the benchmark DAX .GDAXI brush off worries over the collapse of German coalition government talks.
+That confidence was again on display overnight, with upbeat data in Germany helping the benchmark DAX brush off worries over the collapse of German coalition government talks.

 German data showed strong industrial activity, while the Conference Board’s leading economic index for the United States rose 1.2 percent in October, double the rate economists polled by Reuters had expected.

-Wall Street was led up by telecom and tech shares, with the Dow .DJI edging back towards record highs scaled two weeks ago. [.N]
+Wall Street was led up by telecom and tech shares, with the Dow edging back towards record highs scaled two weeks ago.

-In currencies, the dollar index against a basket of six major currencies stood near a one-week peak of 94.104 .DXY touched overnight.
+In currencies, the dollar index against a basket of six major currencies stood near a one-week peak of 94.104 touched overnight.

-The greenback was boosted by rising bond yields, with the two-year U.S. Treasury yield US2YT=RR touching a nine-year high of 1.755 percent overnight.
+The greenback was boosted by rising bond yields, with the two-year U.S. Treasury yield touching a nine-year high of 1.755 percent overnight.

 The yield has risen as investors priced in more interest rate hikes by the Federal Reserve, while the Treasury is expected to increase debt issuance with a focus on short- and intermediate-dated maturities.